Request a Sample

 3540 lbf — 280% as hard as Red Oak (1260 lbf)

-Brazilian Teak (Cumaru) is one of our top 3 product choices, distinguished by exceptional hardness and density.
-It is one of the densest woods available and suits both residential and commercial installations.
-Those who prefer brown tones over warmer Brazilian Cherry tones often choose Brazilian Teak.
+Brazilian Teak (Cumaru) is one of our top 3 product choices, known for its exceptional hardness and durability.
+One of the densest woods available, it is a great choice in both residential and commercial installations.
+Customers who prefer a more brown look to their floor over Brazilian Cherry typically choose Brazilian Teak.
+We offer only one superior quality grade — clear grade — in prefinished and unfinished formats.

-The color ranges from a medium tan brown to a dark reddish brown, with some pieces offering distinctive black striping.
-The clear grade offers very minimal color and grain variation, ensuring a consistent and beautiful floor.
+Brazilian Teak varies from a medium tan brown to a dark reddish brown, with some pieces displaying a black striping.
+Unlike most exotics, it undergoes very little color change due to sunlight, and the clear grade offers very minimal color and grain variation for a consistent, beautiful floor.

 Further Technical Data → U.S. Forest Products Laboratory